simon-ritchie/apysc/docs_src/source/graphics_base_line_dot_setting.md

 ## What interface is this?

-The `GraphicsBase` property interface updates or gets the instance's current line dot setting.
+The `line_dot_setting` property interface updates or gets the instance's current line dot setting.

 ## Basic usage